JamesValencia45/competition-and-logistic-growth-simulation/README.md

 * Systems thinking
 * Engineering iteration

-The progression from notebook notes, to calculator implementation, to JavaScript adaptation reflects the beginning of a longer interest in mathematics, programming, engineering, and computational modeling.
+This progression from notebook notes, to calculator implementation, to JavaScript adaptation, and finally to an expanded second-generation simulation reflects my innate interest in mathematics, programming, engineering, and computational modeling, all of which only serve to enlighten me with joy.

 <br>